prlambert/prlambert.github.com/blog.md

 # Blog Archive

-*I've saved a couple older blog posts here that I think are worth reading.
+*I've saved a few older posts that I think are worth reading.
 They were all orginally published on Medium or the Learndot blog.*

 <div class="posts">